wallabra/loot-and-roam/extra/roadmap.md

   * [ ] Superstates, aka top-level game states (menu, play, etc)
   * [ ] Purely immediate-mode reactive UI API

-The current plans focus on catching up with the prorotype.
+Most of the current plans focus on catching up with the prototype.
 You can see the prototype here for comparison: https://wallabra.github.io/proto-lnr

 For more details, there are notes scattered across the source code.
 In